Bhagwan Lal Indraji: Archaeology career

-In 1868, Bhagwan Lal set out on a year-long expedition to visit the ancient Hindu shrines, in order to examine the old inscriptions.
-He first visited Nagpur and Jabalpur, before spending five days in Allahabad.
+In 1868, Bhagwan Lal set out again on a year-long expedition to visit the ancient Hindu shrines, in order to examine the old inscriptions.
+He firstly visited Nagpur and Jabalpur, before spending five days in Allahabad.
 There, he made a transcript of a Samudragupta inscription, and sent it to Bhau Daji.
 This new transcript revealed new names of the king's contemporaries.
 Next, Bhagwan Lal visited Banaras, Bhitari, Mathura and Delhi.
 In Mathura, in 1869, he excavated the Mathura lion capital.
 He discovered 'Kambojika' (a Gandhara-style life-size statue).
 He purchased several Bactrian and Scythian coins from the local markets, until he ran out of money.
 He also discovered several other sculptures that including the famous Vishnu statue, which is now at National Museum (New Delhi) and a linga image (now lost).
 He extended his journey to Bodh Gaya before returning to Mumbai.

 On 7 March 1871, Bhagwan Lal set out on another journey, financed by the Junagadh princely state.
 At the instance of Bhau Daji, Charles James Lyall, Under-Secretary to the Government of India, provided him a letter.
 The letter directed the Magistrates of Mathura, Agra, Benares, Farrukhabad, Gorakhpur, Ghazipur and Allahabd to help Bhagwan Lal in his pursuits.
 Accompanied by his wife Gangaben, Bhagwan Lal visited (in that order) Khandwa, Omkareshwar, Indore, Ujjain, Bhojpur, Dhar, Mandu, Bhilsa (Besnagar), Sanchi, Eran, Udayagiri, Benares, Sarnath, Allahabad, Bhitari, Delhi, Kalsi, Mathura, Agra and Gwalior.
 At Gwalior, his wife fell seriously ill, and he had to return to Bombay via Allahabad in March 1872.